ginjo/esphome-dynamic-cron/README.md

   ### Missed Runs

-  If a valid next-run was calculated at the time of a power-outage or reboot event, that run will be "remembered" and started at the next power-on, if the following are ALL true:
+  If a valid next-run was stored at the time of a power-outage or reboot event, that next-run will be "remembered" and started at the next power-on, if ALL of the following are true:

-  * Next-run is in the past.
+  * The stored next-run is in the past.
-  * Disable-schedules is not set.
+  * Disable Schedule is not set.
   * Ignore Missed is not set.

 ## More info on Croncpp and Preferences: